In this section

 - Journal of Spiritual Formation and Soul Care

 Eclectic content, with editors and readers from each of the three great divisions of Christendom - Protestant, Catholic, and Orthodox.

 More than 4,700 articles and chapters.
 Access via a directory to include Old and New Testament, Theology, Ethics, History and Sociology of Religion, Communication and Cultural Studies, Pastoral Care, Counseling, Homiletics, Worship, Missions and Religious Education, or use the search function.

 Online Bible in many translations (including several audio versions).
 Features concordance search, cross-references, Greek or Hebrew for any verse.

 Large gateway type site maintained by the University of Birmingham, on everything from the Greek New Testament to Jesus in Film.

 Explores relationship between Judeo-Christian faith and art through contemporary fiction, poetry, painting, art, sculpture, architecture, film, music and dance.

 - New Zealand Religious History Bibliography

 Compiled by Peter Lineham.
-Also contains chapters of his publications:

 Interested in finding out more about what the library holds on beliefs?
 Found a topical online resource you'd like to share?
 Contact us at firstname.lastname@example.org.
 We'd love to hear from you!